 Please read about your financial aid options.
 If you plan to apply for government financial aid, you should do so as soon as possible.

 You should report any award or scholarship funding you are expecting to OSAP when you complete your application.
 If you find out about an award after you have applied for OSAP, upload a letter in the “Print/Upload” section of your account on the the OSAP website to update them.
 Your OSAP application will be updated and you will be notified of any changes in your funding Contact Financial Aid & Awards, Enrolment Services with any questions.

 As a Canadian citizen living abroad you will be considered automatically for merit-based awards.
 The majority of our scholarship funding is awarded through these automatic awards.
 As a Canadian citizen you may be eligible for need-based financial aid through your home province (your last province of residence).
 If you have never lived in Canada, your financial aid home is the last province where your Canadian parent lived.

 Congratulations on being offered admission to the University of Toronto!
-Most scholarship offers are included with the offer of admission but in some cases award offers may be sent later.
+Scholarship offers may usually sent after the admission offer, under a separate cover.
 There are many factors that can affect the timing of a scholarship offer; the vast majority of offers, including central scholarships, are awarded by the end of May.
-That said, some divisions may decide to offer scholarships at a later date

 University of Toronto

 Please be advised that the University of Toronto will issue a T4A Slip for the award payment.

 Canada Revenue Agency (CRA) regulations require the University to issue T4A slips for all award (scholarships, grants/ bursaries) disbursed to students.
 Please refer to the CRA website for information regarding scholarship exemptions.